Hayden Dunhurst: Kansas City Royals

 Dunhurst was drafted by the Kansas City Royals in the sixth round with the 175th overall selection of the 2022 Major League Baseball draft.
 He signed with the team for $300,000.
 Dunhurst made his professional debut with the Arizona Complex League Royals.

 Dunhurst split the 2023 season between the ACL Royals, Single–A Columbia Fireflies, and High–A Quad Cities River Bandits.
 In 31 games split between the three affiliates, he hit a combined .164/.241/.289 with two home runs and 15 RBI.
 On March 27, 2024, Dunhurst was released by the Royals organization.

 Kane County Cougars

 On April 26, 2024, Dunhurst signed with the Kane County Cougars of the American Association of Professional Baseball.
 Dunhurst appeared in 48 games for Kane County, posting a .173 batting average with one home run and 13 RBI.
 He started in 3 games for the Cougars during their championship run alongside fellow catcher Simon Reid, going hitless in each of those games as the Cougars won the Miles Wolff Cup for the first time since joining the American Association in 2021 and their third title in franchise history.

 On March 18, 2025, Dunhurst re-signed with the Cougars.
 He did not make an appearance for the team before he was released on May 28.

 Lake Country DockHounds

 On May 30, 2025, Dunhurst signed with the Lake Country DockHounds of the American Association of Professional Baseball.
+Dunhurst made 52 appearances for the DockHounds, batting .216/.280/.311 with two home runs and 20 RBI.

+Modesto Roadsters

+On January 15, 2026, Dunhurst signed with the Modesto Roadsters of the Pioneer League.